Estimating Monte Carlo variance from multiple Markov chains: Introduction

 In the steady-state literature for univariate $\phi$-mixing processes ($p = 1$), \cite{arg:and:2006} introduced a \textit{replicated batch means} (RBM) estimator that estimates $\Sigma$ by essentially centering the chain around the overall mean $\hat{\mu}$, instead of the $k$th chain mean, $\hat{\mu}_k$.
-We develop the RBM estimator in this multivariate setting and obtain (strong) consistency, large-sample bias and variance results for the larger class of $\alpha$-mixing processes.
-Since deviation is measured from the global mean, in the event that chains explore different parts of the state space, RBM estimates yield dramatic improvements over ABM.
+In most practical MCMC applications, $h$ is multivariate, and \cite{arg:and:2006} does not apply.
+Further, only a handful of Markov chains are known to be $\phi$-mixing.
+Thus, the RBM estimator presented in \cite{arg:and:2006} is not immediately applicable to MCMC.
+We develop a \textit{multivariate RBM} estimator and obtain (strong) consistency and large-sample bias and variance results for the larger class of $\alpha$-mixing processes.
+Further, we also show that RBM exhibits a smaller bias in finite samples compared to ABM for Markov chain exhibiting positive correlation.

-Asymptotically, RBM and ABM are no different, but RBM has clear advantages over ABM in finite samples which we illustrate through three examples: a Gibbs sampler for a bivariate Gaussian target, a Metropolis-Hastings sampler for the tricky Rosenbrock distribution, and a Metropolis-Hastings sampler for a Bayesian multinomial regression posterior.
-For the Gaussian Gibbs sampler, we obtain the true value of $\Sigma$.
-In the past, the true $\Sigma$ has only been known for some time-series processes, but never for a more traditional MCMC problem.
-Obtaining the true $\Sigma$ allows for this example to be used for benchmarking the performance of new estimators in the future.
-Over all three examples, the results are consistent: the RBM estimator is at least as good as the ABM estimator with no additional computation costs.
-However, when dealing with slow mixing Markov chains or small sample sizes, RBM can far outperform ABM, yielding a significantly more reliable estimator of $\Sigma$.
+Asymptotically, multivariate RBM and ABM are no different.
+However, since deviation is measured from the global mean, if the chains explore different parts of the state space, RBM yields dramatic improvements over ABM.
+These finite-sample advantages over ABM are illustrated through three examples: a Gibbs sampler for a bivariate Gaussian target, a Metropolis-Hastings sampler for the tricky Rosenbrock distribution, and a Hamiltonian Monte Carlo sampler for a Bayesian neural network posterior.
+Over all three examples, the results are consistent: when dealing with slow mixing Markov chains or small Monte Carlo sample sizes, RBM can far outperform ABM, yielding a significantly more reliable estimator of $\Sigma$.
+For fast-mixing chains, the RBM estimator is at least as good as the ABM estimator with no additional computation cost.